EriBloo/laravel-model-snapshots/README.md

     - `morphSnapshot(string $snapshotClass)` - helper `morphToOne`
     - `morphSnapshotAsModels(string $snapshotClass)` - `morphToMany` that returns snapshots with `toModels(false)`
       applied
-    - `morphSnapshotAsModel(string $snapshotClass)` - `morphToOne` that returns snapshots with `toModel(false)`
+    - `morphSnapshotAsModel(string $snapshotClass)` - `morphToOne` that returns snapshot with `toModel(false)`
       applied

 ### Events

-There are 2 events that get dispatched:
+There are a few events that get dispatched:

-- `SnapshotCommitted` - dispatched when new snapshot is committed, but not when duplicate is found, contains properties:
+- `SnapshotCommitted` - dispatched when new snapshot is committed, but not when duplicate is found
-    - snapshot
+- `SnapshotReverted` - dispatched when snapshot is reverted
-    - model
-- `SnapshotRestored` - dispatched when snapshot is restored, contains properties:
+- `SnapshotBranched` - dispatched when new snapshot branch is created
-    - snapshot
+- `SnapshotForked` - dispatched when snapshot is forked
-    - model
-    - isNew - if `restoreAsNew()` method was used

 ## Testing